paveethrans/Online-Ads-CTR-predictor-/README.md

 # AMExpress-Online-Ads-CTR-predictor
- Amrecian Express Hackathon-Build a predictive model that forecasts whether a session involves a click on the ad/promotion would help them extract the maximum out of the huge clickstream data that they have collected.
+ American Express Hackathon-Build a predictive model that forecasts whether a session involves a click on the ad/promotion would help them extract the maximum out of the huge clickstream data that they have collected.
 I try to build an efficient model to predict whether a user will click on an ad or not